dbradul/marathon/lesson_02/lesson_02.md

         -   It is intentional as we want to print results only explicitly
     - Add print(2+2), note the difference
         - We can do print(2+2) in REPL as well
-        - about the 'print' function a little later
+        - We will talk about 'print' function later on
     - Experiment
         -   print(5)
         -   print(1.23)